A Bold Vision for a New Future

 Economic reconciliation the focus of SCO’s plans for Winnipeg’s historic Hudson’s Bay Building

-The Southern Chiefs’ Organization (SCO) is proud to announce its project to transform the iconic Hudson’s Bay Company (HBC) heritage building in downtown Winnipeg.
-Working closely with HBC and our federal, provincial, and municipal Treaty partners and Number Ten Architecture, SCO has developed a visionary plan that will turn the building into a space for economic and social reconciliation.
+The Southern Chiefs’ Organization (SCO) is transforming the iconic Hudson’s Bay Company (HBC) heritage building in downtown Winnipeg.
+Working closely with HBC and our federal, provincial, and municipal Treaty partners, PCL Construction, and Number Ten Architecture, SCO is turning the building into a space for economic and social reconciliation.
 In 2023, our project was recognized as the “Best World-Changing Idea, North America,” in the annual World Changing Ideas Awards presented by Fast Company magazine.

 The landmark building was officially transferred to SCO in early 2023.
-Since then SCO issued a request for qualifications using a competitive process to ensure the best value for the project, which is the largest redevelopment of an historic building in Manitoba, and one of the largest projects of its kind in Canada.
-Following decanting and light demolition led by First Nation teams at BUILD Inc. and Chris Longclaws, SCO awarded a tender package for asbestos abatement and selective demolition.
-This will ensure that the building is clean and safe, in advance of structural demolition, which is set to begin in the fall of 2024.
+Since then, SCO issued a request for qualifications using a competitive process to ensure the best value for the project, which is the largest redevelopment of an historic building in Manitoba, and one of the largest projects of its kind in Canada.

 In collaboration with Southern Chiefs’ Economic Development LP (SCED), SCO unveiled Miikahnah Connect.
 This online employment application enables First Nation trades professionals to apply for work on the Wehwehneh Bahgahkinahgohn Project and contribute to the transformation of this landmark structure.